csula-students/beautiful-data-project-dream/notes/homeworks/homework1.md

 You will need to answer the followings in your write up:

+* What domain (area) will you explore for your project?
 * What is the question you wish to answer?
 * What data do you plan to use to support your statement above?
 * What do you know about the data so far?